WSEA: Chanticleer sports

 WSEA is the flagship station for Coastal Carolina University sports.
 The station airs a variety of Chanticleer baseball, softball, basketball, football and other sports games.
 Matt Hogue announces a majority of the sporting events aired on the station.

 As of August 2017, CCU Sports moved to crosstown station WRNN.

 High school sports coverage

 "The Team" airs play by play coverage of both high school football and basketball.
 During the 2012 and 2013 high school football season, "The Team" covered play by play of the Carolina Forest Panthers.
 In 2013, the station introduced "The High School Basketball Game of the Week" which features two grand strand high school basketball match ups a week.

 On Fridays during the sports season, Lewis Woodard hosted a weekly wrap up show featuring interviews with local coaches, players and announcers.

 In 2017, The Carolina Forest Panthers football moved to sister station 1050am WHSC and simulcast on 101.9 W270BZ (Conway).
 Which brought Socastee Braves Football to The Team.

 Sports Talk

-"The Team" airs the statewide syndicated show "Sports Talk" with Phil Kornblut and Kevin McCreary.
+"The Game" airs the statewide syndicated show "Sports Talk" with Phil Kornblut and Kevin McCreary.